 - How to become crystal clear about what you want, need, and deserve, so you can actually achieve your goals (instead of just dreaming about them).

-Just click here or choose a date and time below that works best for you.

-#### Fourth draft

-- How to become crystal clear about what you want, need, and deserve, so you can actually achieve your goals (instead of just dreaming about them).

-Click here to register for FREE and select a date and time that works best for you.
+Click here to register and select a date and time that works best for you.
 See you there!